-Before performing the following procedure, read Safety Notices on page iii.
+Before performing the following procedure, read "Safety Notices" on page vii.

 A lithium battery can cause fire, explosion, or severe burn.
-Do not recharge, disassemble, heat above 100°C (212 F), solder directly to the cell, incinerate, or expose cell contents to water.
+Do not recharge, disassemble, heat above 100°C (212°F), solder directly to the cell, incinerate, or expose cell contents to water.
 Keep away from children.
 Replace only with the part number specified for your system.
 Use of another battery may present a risk of fire or explosion.